jrrlokken/maskup/README.md

-# maskup
+# Mask Up!
-## Mask Up!
-A Keystone.js and React face mask marketplace
+## A Keystone.js and React face mask marketplace

 Buy and sell face masks to protect you during the pandemic :)
 Sign up for an account, post your own products, or 'buy' one of the available masks.